wwalc/ckeditor5-emoji/README.md

 When updating the build configuration use the following:
  * `@wwalc/ckeditor5-emoji/src/emoji` - plugin name
  * `emoji` - toolbar item (button)

+*Note: the above steps will not work today, due to compatibility issues described above.*

 ## Configuration